feelfoundation/gcc-explorer/README.md

   - Shows active and disconnected nodes
   - Public IPs are shown with domain names and geographical location

-To make it running at least one Feel Core/SDK node with public API is needed.
+To make it running at least one GCC Core/SDK node with public API is needed.

 ## Installation

-Clone the Feel Explorer Repository:
+Clone the GCC Explorer Repository:

 ```
 git clone https://github.com/feelfoundation/gcc-explorer.git